Biometix/bqat-cli/README.md

 # Biometric Quality Assessment Tool (BQAT)

-Quality Assessor is biometric quality assessment tool for generating and analysing biometric sample quality to international standards and supporting customized metrics.
+BQAT is a biometric quality assessment tool for generating and analysing biometric sample quality to international standards and supporting customized metrics.
 It takes as input directory of biometric images/data in standard formats (e.g. wsq,png,jpg) and output both the raw quality information as well as an analysis report.

 It is available to be run from a docker image.